BitGjy/TensorPractice/README.md

 # TensorPractice
-## This project aims to practice Deep Learning tools
+## This project aims to practice tensorflow.